mages/PSRWP/PSRWP.md

  -  $P(t)$ are the payments during calendar year $t$, solely for claims already happened at the moment of evaluation $t=0$ (i.e., it is assumed that there is no new business);
  -  $R_t$ is the closing reserve after having observed  $P(1)$.

 $\mbox{CDR}_t$ is the Claim Development Result after $t$ years from the instant of evaluation, i.e. the difference between actual and expected over the specified $t^{th}$ period.
 Ideally, if actuaries truly reserve at best estimate taking into account all the possible knowledge, the expected value of the CDR for any future $t$ at the instant of evaluation should be zero ("prospective CDR").
-This is opposed to the "retrospective CDR", which is the observed CDR after $t$ years and thus not centered on zero.
+This is opposed to the "retrospective CDR", which is the observed CDR after $t$ years and thus not centred on zero.
 We recommend Wüthrich and Merz [[MW08](#MW08)] for further reading on this topic, as this paper is only concerned with the prospective view.

-In summary, the "ultimate view" assesses all the possible reserve paths[^1] until reserve runoff, whilst the "one-year view" assesses only the different paths over the first year and the resulting reserve an actuary would estimate after observing each of these one year paths (the process is frequently referred to as "actuary-in-the-box", i.e. a re-reserving algorithm).
+In summary, the "ultimate view" assesses all the possible reserve paths[^1] until reserve run-off, whilst the "one-year view" assesses only the different paths over the first year and the resulting reserve an actuary would estimate after observing each of these one year paths (the process is frequently referred to as "actuary-in-the-box", i.e. a re-reserving algorithm).
 More discussion about "re-reserving algorithms" can be found in Ohlsson, Esbjörn and Lauzeningks [[OEL08](#OEL08)].

 We have elected to focus on the ultimate view of risk in this paper as a clear understanding of this is a pre-requisite for tackling the problem of estimating the one-year risk.
 The one-year view reserving problem is a subject of ongoing work by the working party.